GiX007/mlp4cs/docs/dev_notes.md

 Evaluated per USER turn but checks the system's response to that turn.
 Policy compliance is NOT simply `len(violations) == 0`.
 A turn with violations is still compliant if the pipeline correctly asked the user for missing slots instead of confirming a booking.
 Non-compliant only when violations exist AND the response contains the `[ref]` placeholder (e.g., the system confirmed a booking despite missing required slots).

+#### Policy violation rate: Experiment 1 vs Experiment 2 tradeoff
+Policy violation rate is consistently higher in Exp2 than Exp1.

+Root cause:
+In Experiment 1, the single LLM sees the full conversation, full DB, AND booking policy rules in the prompt so it rarely predicts `book_*` intent unless confident all required slots are present.
+In Experiment 2, the DST model only sees the conversation and valid intents so it sometimes predicts `book_hotel` or `book_restaurant` too early before all required slots are provided.

+Example: User says "I want to book a hotel."
+- Experiment 1: sees booking rules → predicts `find_hotel` → no violation
+- Experiment 2 DST: sees "book" → predicts `book_hotel` → policy catches missing slots → violation

+The pipeline handles violations correctly as it asks the user for missing slots instead of executing a bad booking.
+The violation is an internal metric artifact, not a user-facing failure.

+Impact: this is a real architectural tradeoff.
+The modular pipeline trades a slightly higher policy violation rate for better DST accuracy and overall task success.
+Future work: adding booking policy rules to the DST prompt could reduce Experiment 2 violations.

 ---